C# – Select distinct objects based on a property with Linq

 Code language: plaintext (plaintext)

-GroupBy() is the simplest because it doesn’t require any additional code.
+The simplest option is using GroupBy() because it doesn’t require any additional code.
 Distinct() is faster but it’s more complicated.
 DistinctBy() is the fastest and simplest, but requires the most code (it requires .NET 6 or getting the DistinctBy() source code).

 In this article, I’ll go into more details about these different approaches and then compare their performance.